Is Your Cat Sad? Signs and Causes of Cat Depression

 Every pet has its own personality – especially cats!
-Some cats are free-spirited, some are outgoing, some are mischievous, but when your cat that’s all fun-loving suddenly becomes socially-distant, quiet, and aloof, this might raise some concerns: cat depression.
+Some cats are free-spirited, some are outgoing, some are mischievous, but when your cat that’s all fun-loving suddenly becomes socially-distant, quiet, and aloof, this might raise some concerns: cat depression and cat sadness.

-Most pet parents do not know the reason why their cats suddenly become sad and depressed.
-Today, we’ll help you identify the signs and causes of cat depression and learn the best action plan to make your cat’s nine lives back to being happy again.
+Do cats get depressed?
+Unfortunately, cats can suffer from depression.
+Most pet parents do not know the reason for cat sadness and why their cats suddenly become depressed.
+In this article, we will help you identify the signs and causes of cat sadness and cat depression and learn the best action plan how to make a sad cat happy again for the rest of their nine lives.

-The sudden change of behavior and personality of your cat means a lot of things.
-Listed are the tell-tale signs your cat may be depressed.
+The sudden change of behavior and personality of your cat means a lot of things and pet parents will begin to ask “Is my cat depressed?”.
+Listed are the tell-tale signs your cat may be dealing with cat depression.

 Why Your Cat is Depressed